 Notice if and where the feeling manifests in your body.
 Is your heart beating faster?
+Is your chest tight?
 Are you salivating?
 Is your jaw tense?
 Are your hands sweaty or cold?
 Observe how your body reacts to the craving, then gently take your attention back to your breath and let the feeling go.

 This urge surfing technique has been shown to reduce the intensity and frequency of cravings.
 More important, it makes it much less likely you will give in to them.

 For this technique to be most effective, practice mindfulness when you are not experiencing a craving.
 Try spending 5 minutes each morning just sitting and focusing on your breath.
 When you notice an itch or a discomfort, observe it passively without acting on it.
 Notice how it dissipates without you doing anything.
 Bring your attention back to your breath whenever you remember.

 You can learn the full urge surfing technique from scientist Sarah Bowen in this audio file.

 Have you tried mindfulness or surfing the urge to quench cravings?